autopear/Medical-Reports-Classification/datasets/README.md

  - For any sub-category, 80% of the reports are selected as the train set, and 20% of the reports are selected as the test set.
 That is, 80% reports labeled "none" and 80% reports labeled "seizures" form the training set, 20% reports labeled "none" and 20% reports labeled "seizures" form the test set.

 # Results
+Beset values are bold-styled, worst values are strikethrough-styled.

 Config | History | Category | *TF*x*IDF* | "None"s | Matched "None"s | Matched "Seizures"s | Total Matched
 --- | --- | --- | --- | --- | --- | --- | ---